spryker/spryker-shop-core/Bundles/QuoteRequestAgentPage/src/SprykerShop/Yves/QuoteRequestAgentPage/Theme/default/components/molecules/source-price-form/README.md

-Displays price value field and checkbox of the use default price.
+Displays a price value field and a checkbox to use a default price.